What is a Secondary Storage? Types, Purposes, and Examples

 Secondary storage is a supplementary data repository that complements a computer’s primary storage.
 It facilitates long-term data preservation and offers a cost-effective solution, although it may sacrifice speed in data retrieval compared to primary storage.

-People utilise these secondary storage devices to recover data if primary storage crashes and a data backup is available.
+People use these secondary storage devices to recover data if primary storage crashes and a data backup is available.
 Understanding What is RTO and RPO can help you further appreciate the importance of secondary storage in maintaining business continuity.

 What is Stored in Storage Devices?